top of page

 In the same way, the Reality of experience is Consciousness.
 That is all we ever experience.
 The apparent forms of experience arise, flow and subside within the one screen of Consciousness.
 As we understand the transience of all phenomena, we understand directly, experientially, that all we are ever Conscious of, underneath the flow of phenomena, is the Reality of Consciousness.

-Only Consciousness can be directly certain of its Presence.
+Only Consciousness can be directly certain of its Presence and the nature of its Presence.
 It needs no intermediary agent or transient commentator to know itself, nor is a depiction of likeness rendered by its creations ever capable of accurately, truly representing what it is.
 The infinite cannot appear as something finite.
 The screen cannot appear within the movie.

 Consciousness' certainty of itself is absolute and unlimited.